 At Key Stage 5 our students study a variety of topics offered by Edexcel that range from the tumultuous history of Twentieth Century Germany, the history of Italy under liberalism and Fascism and the changing nature of warfare as experienced by Britain.

 History is a highly regarded subject due to the wealth of analytical skills it develops.
 It can lead into careers in teaching, the police and the law to name but a few.

-The History Department runs a number of educational visits during the year ranging from the opportunity to listen to World War 2 veterans during our RAF Cosford visit at Year 8 to residential visits to the battlefields of the First and Second World War.
+The History Department runs a number of educational visits during the year ranging from the opportunity to listen to World War Two veterans during our RAF Cosford visit at Year 8 to residential visits to the battlefields of the First and Second World War.
 New for 2018 is a residential visit to Poland for an exploration of the Holocaust.